rayjsales/rayjsales/README.md

 # Welcome to My GitHub!

-🎓 I'm a Computer Science enthusiast currently pursuing my degree, set to graduate in December 2024.

-👨‍💻 Currently, I'm excited to be gaining practical experience through my software developer internship.
+👨‍💻 Currently, I'm excited to be gaining practical experience through my software developer position and side projects.

 📚 I have a strong passion for learning and exploring new technologies, including web, mobile, cloud and database development.